Easy as Pie: Everything You’ve Gotta Know to Teach English Idioms Effectively

 Meaning: to no interest in someone or something, to ignore

-Teaching tips: Provide the sample image and have the students guess what they think the idiom means.
+Teaching tips: Have the students guess what they think the idiom means.
 Ask the students if they’ve ever given someone the cold shoulder.
 Or, if they’ve ever received the cold shoulder.
-Practice below dialogue.
+Practice with the dialogue below.

 Sarah: I ran into Sallie yesterday and we had a nice conversation at the coffee shop, catching up with each other.